Light is an essential element in photography. Getting it just right is a must for brilliant photos.

 A vast majority of photographers never adjusts the white balance.
 They set it to auto the day they buy the camera and roll with it for years.
 During the golden hour, this is a huge mistake.
 Your camera won’t do a great job setting the colour temperature in low-lit conditions.

 Photographing often means standing still for a long time.
 Don’t underestimate the wind chill factor in the winter.
 During the colder months, a pair of gloves and warm clothes can save your photography trip.

 Let’s get geeky: Why is the light orange during the golden hour?

-The light that first hits the atmosphere is always white (e.g. all wavelengths), however, some wavelengths (colours) get filtered out by the scattering effect before they hit the Earth and our eyes.
+The light that first hits the atmosphere is always white (e.g. all wavelengths).
+However, some wavelengths (colours) get filtered out by the scattering effect before hitting the Earth and our eyes.